-As the title suggests, these paintings depict celebrations, but celebrations with a tinge of violence, underlying sadness, or existential angst.
-They combine mixed media on canvas to create explosions of contrasting forms evocative of digital-age bombardment.
-The use of fragmented images resembling collage intermingle with undulating, amorphous, organic forms, simultaneously depicting the forces of creation and destruction.
-Paradoxically, these elements of destruction, in the form of scraps and swaths, link to larger parts from whence they came, so the part becomes the whole.
-The juxtaposition of air-brushed and textured surfaces also creates ambiguity, with the resulting tableau treading the thin line between celebration and undercurrents of negativity.
-Fascinated by the interplay of opposites, I believe that when one shows contradictory elements back to back, one suggests the entire territory that lies in between.
-It is this nebulous “in-between” territory that grows in thought and allows for multifarious interpretations as the parameters of cohesiveness expand.
+In this exhibition I explore the different forms of celebration and the subsequent emotions they elicit such as excitement, violence, radiance, gaiety, and fleetingness.
+I combine a variety of media on canvas to create explosions of contrasting forms which, on the one hand, evoke digital age bombardment, but on the other hand, celebrate the creative process itself.
+I subscribe to a maximal approach to painting that I believe reflects the current age in which we are living, an age in which one is presented with information faster than one can digest it, the result bringing about a simultaneous sensation of exhilaration and chaos.
+Although the paintings look like collage, they are, in fact, entirely painted.
+I use fragmented images resembling collage and juxtapose these with undulating, amorphous, organic forms, simultaneously depicting the forces of creation and destruction.
+Paradoxically, these elements of destruction, in the form of scraps from my personal environment as well as the world at large, link to larger parts from whence they came, so, the part becomes the whole.
+The juxtaposition of air-brushed and textured surfaces also creates ambiguity, with the resulting tableau treading the thin line between violence and celebration.
+I am Fascinated by the interplay of opposites and believe that when one shows contradictory elements back to back, one also suggests the territory that lies in between.
+It is this nebulous “in-between” territory that interests me, for it is this part that engages the viewer in the creative process.